PennLINC/ModelArrayIO/notebooks/walkthrough_voxel-wise_data.md

 ## Other notes
 ### Image of number of observations used
 If you requested `nobs` when running model fitting in `ModelArray`, after conversion back to NIfTI files, you'll get an image called `*_model.nobs.nii*` (number of observations used).
-With the feature of `subject-specific masks`, you'll probably see inhomogeneity in this image.
+With the feature of "subject-specific masks", you'll probably see inhomogeneity in this image.

 ### Results for voxels without sufficient subjects (because of subject-specific masks):